 Unfortunately, many of the issues we had with the previous two iterations of the Pixel Buds series are still unresolved with the new A-Series, and this wouldn’t be our first choice to recommend.
 However, if you’re deep into Google’s Android ecosystem, you won’t hate these earbuds — you may like other pairs better.
 However, These earbuds offer some advantages over AirPods, especially when considering the A-Series has superior isolation.
 Whether or not it’s worth the money comes down to what you value in a set of earphones.

 The connectivity is great and seamless.
-There’s integration for features like Google Assistant and finding your earbuds if lost.
-The Google Pixel Buds A-Series is lightweight and comfortable, which makes it easy to wear for long periods.
-However, the difficulties we ran into alongside some performance tradeoffs are things you should consider before buying.
+Features like Google Assistant and finding your earbuds, if they’re lost, are integrated.
+The Google Pixel Buds A-Series is lightweight and comfortable, making it easy to wear for long periods.
+However, the difficulties we ran into, along with some performance tradeoffs, are things you should consider before buying.

 How does the Google Pixel Buds A-Series compare to the Google Pixel Buds Pro?